Norwegian Forest Cat

 Polycystic kidney disease is an inherited disease where cysts are present on the kidney from birth, progressively destroying the organ and causing terminal renal failure.
 Ultrasound can detect PKD as early as 10 months of age and is 98% accurate; a DNA test has been developed for cats stemming from Persian/Exotic lines, but the disease has been seen in other breeds and non-pedigreed cats.
 Further PKD resources are available here.

-Please Note: We are not accepting DNA test results at this time; there is currently no approved DNA test for PKD in Norwegian Forest Cats.
+Please Note: We are not accepting DNA/genetic test results at this time; there is currently no approved DNA test for PKD in Norwegian Forest Cats.
 Only ultrasound results are posted on this site.

 Page 1 Results -- Updated 03/23/05